dcbaker/flatpaker/README.md

 ## Why?

-I like playing renpy games sometimes.
+I like playing Ren'Py games sometimes.
 I also don't always trust random pre-compiled binaries from the internet.
 Flatpak provides a nice, convenient way to sandbox applications.
+It also makes supporting Steam Deck and Fedora immutable a breeze.
 But generating flatpaks by hand is a lot of work, especially when most of the process will be exactly the same for every renpy project.

 ## How do I use it?